YourMobileGeek/100DaysOfCode2019/README.md

 * Day 29
   > Tried solving chef's problems.
 Failed miserably.
 Then continued working on the skill.
 I am currently in a ditch there too.
 For some reason, the database stuff is interfering with the node stuff.
 I don't really appreciate it but i'll try to fix it tomorrow.

+* Day 30
+  > Completed the skill.
+Ran into quite a fiasco when i came to know that it doesnt support English-IN (which is like my main target audience).
+I thought adding a language would be easy, just add a new language.
+But  what i didn't know was that every language needs a new model and a new lambda corresponding to the new language location.
+Took me the day to do that.
+Not going to do that for my previous skill though.
+Other than that i think the next couple days will be spent thinking of a new idea for a skill.